tBaxter/another-rodeo/src/pages/about.md

 We're starting from the [11ty Netlify jumpstart template](https://github.com/5t3ph/11ty-netlify-jumpstart/generate) and going from there.
 If I don't abandon the project, it should be constantly changing.
 We'll see where it goes.

+### {{ page.date | prettyDate}}

+As I begin to diverge from the perfectly nice [11ty Netlify jumpstart template](https://github.com/5t3ph/11ty-netlify-jumpstart/generate), I've changed the main logo image and theme colors.
+Those who have known me for awhile will recognize the horseshoe isn't just a nod to this site's name, it's also the same horseshoe found on Gretsch guitars, in particular the Gretsch 6120 Chet Atkins.
+I created the Gretsch Pages in 1995 and over time it became the leading resource and community for Gretsch guitar owners.
+After 25 years I retired, but not without some regrets.
+It was a huge part of my life for a very long time.
+Just seemed right to have a little homage here.

 <!--